AlfredSAM/medium_blogs/Environment_Setups_Data_Science_Garuda_Linux/Instructions.md

   and then wait for the installation to finish.
-* Just use `:q!` to quit and then reopen `nvim`, one can find that the latest files for `treesit` will be downloaded and compiled and the information is whone at the bottom of the `nvim` window.
+* Just use `:q!` to quit and then reopen `nvim`, one can find that the latest files for `treesit` will be downloaded and compiled and the information is shown at the bottom of the `nvim` window.
 Just wait for it to complete, and now `nvim` is ready to use.

 ## Installation of Sublime Text 4